sherzberg/serverspec-workshop/pages/dockerfile_testing.md

 _NOTE: you may need to use `sudo` for installation of gems_

+_NOTE: you may need the ruby development packages because this builds a native gem_

 {% highlight bash %}
 {% include dockerfile_testing/install.sh %}
 {% endhighlight %}